 Determining server names

 The Internet Protocol (IP) works with numeric addresses only.
-Since humans prefer to use names, there is a service that translates names to numeric addresses, similar to a phone book.
+Since people prefer to use names, there is a service that translates names to numeric addresses, similar to a phone book.
 This service, the Domain Name System (DNS) is a distributed hierarchical database.

 At kernel level, where Little Snitch intercepts network traffic, it sees only numeric Internet addresses, no names.
 In order to match rules, a name must be found for the address.

 Although there is a “reverse phone book” (reverse lookup) for Internet addresses, it is of little use for our purpose.
 A name can resolve to multiple Internet addresses and multiple names can resolve to the same Internet address.
 The reverse lookup usually returns just one of the names for a computer and that’s rarely the same name as used to initiate the connection in the first place.

 Little Snitch uses two strategies to find a server’s name when given its Internet address:

 Little Snitch watches all processes when they resolve names to addresses and keeps track of which process knows what.
 If it encounters a connection attempt, it looks at the Internet address and which process is using it.
 Then it checks how the process came to know it, which name it used to obtain the address.

 If the process can know only one name for the address, we are done, we have the name.
 If the process resolved multiple names with the same Internet address as result, we have to dig deeper.

 Little Snitch is not the only one who needs to know computer names.
 A content delivery network, for example, hosts many customers on the same Internet address and still they need to serve different content for each customer.